Alfresco/docs-alfresco/desktop-sync/latest/using/app-menu.md

 #### Search

-Opens the **Search** dialog so you can start searching your local synced files and folders.
+Opens the **Search** dialog so you can search your local synced files and folders.

+You can only search the content that's already synced in the `Alfresco` folder.
+This avoids having to use the search feature in Mac Finder/Windows Explorer which takes longer and sometimes provides irrelevant results.

 * Start your search by typing in the search field.
-As you type, you'll see results presented even if you've only provided partial search text.
-In the search results, you'll see folders and files are easily identifiable by their respective icons.
+You'll see results presented even if you've only provided partial search text.
+In the search results, you'll see files and folders are easily identifiable by their respective icons.
 * You can view the search results listed by *Name*, *Location*, *Modified Date*, and *Size*.
 You can also search by file name and file extension, for example, by entering `png` or `.png`.
-* To locate a file from the **Search** window, double-click the file/folder icon to show the content in Windows Explorer.
+* To locate a file from the **Search** dialog, double-click the file/folder icon to show the content in Windows Explorer.

 #### Sync Now